 The virus is often spread when we don’t cover our coughs or sneezes, and do not wash our hands.
 But by covering your cough and washing your hands well, you can help prevent the spread of the virus to others.

-Because doctors and scientists are still learning about COVID19, experts have asked us to not get too close to other people and stay in our homes when we can.
+Because doctors and scientists are still learning about COVID19, experts have asked us to not get too close to other people and social distance.
 This is to help so we don’t get germs or share germs that could make people sick.
 This also helps to slow down the spread of the virus.
-There will be times when we need to go places, and we will make a safe plan for when we go out in public, like standing farther away from other people.
+Making sure to continue to social distance is especially important now that we are able to leave our homes.

 Flatten the curve